Install FreeBSD 13.1 on Oracle Cloud

 Switch from quarterly to the latest repository (optional)

-Depending on the version: quarterly is valid for your usage or not.
+Depending if the version in quarterly is valid for your usage or not.

 sed -i '' 's/quarterly/latest/' /etc/pkg/FreeBSD.conf